Tom Billups: College

 Tom Billups began his rugby career in 1984 with the Quad City Irish, a rugby union club in Davenport, Iowa, while an undergraduate student at Augustana College in Rock Island, Illinois.
 In 1985, Billups in part led the QC Irish to the 7's national championship.
 Starting out as an offensive lineman for the Augustana football team, Tom played football in the Fall, wrestled in the Winter and played rugby for the Quad City Irish in the Spring.
 Billups was a four-year letter winner during the Viking's run of four consecutive national championships for football and ended his collegiate football career 49-0-1.
+He was awarded the Jerry Fleck Award as the most inspirational player his senior year.
 Billups attended Augustana College from 1983 to 1987 and graduated with a B.A. in Psychology.
 Tom Billups is also a member of the Augustana College Athletics Hall of Fame through his participation in four consecutive NCAA Division III national football championships.